Ali & Nino

 “The story [A&N], undoubtedly, could not have been written with the same poignancy and pain had it been penned in 1936 – 16 years after the tragic events had occurred.
 Time anesthetizes and blurs the memory.
 The throbbing pain ceases.
 It only seems logical that the novel was written much earlier.”

-Actually, such a statement is too silly to comment on, but I’m still going to: A good writer can invoke ALL emotions in a reader.
-That E.B. was able to write “with the same poignancy and pain” was certified by award winning, most importan German intellectual Navid Kermani.
-In his review about Essad Bey’s book “Allah is Great” (written together with Wolfgang von Weisl) which got published in the notable German weekly “Die Zeit”, Kermani mentions also E.B.s biography on the prophet Mohammed.
-I’m quoting this here because Kermani gives witness to Essad Bey’s writing capabilities:
+A good writer can invoke ALL emotions in a reader.
+That E.B. was able to write “with the same poignancy and pain” was certified by award winning, most important German intellectual Navid Kermani.
+In his review about Essad Bey’s book “Allah is Great” (written together with Wolfgang von Weisl) which got published in the notable German weekly “Die Zeit”, Kermani mentions also Essad’s biography on the prophet Mohammed.
+I am quoting this here because Kermani gives witness to Essad Bey’s writing capabilities:

-“… But above all Bey was a brilliant, intoxicating sylist.
-Bey is writing a German that nowadays hardly exists among non-fiction writers, even less among experts on Islam.
+“… But above all Essad Bey was a brilliant, intoxicating stylist.
+He is writing a German that nowadays hardly exists among non-fiction writers, even less among experts on Islam.
 It has rhythm and uses harmonious imagery, is rich in semantic and syntactic variants and he understands so much of the arc of suspense, that this carries the author away from historical facts towards possible but not proven fiction.
-His biography on Mohammed […] has no place in specialised libraries – but as reading matter one could not think of a more entertainig depiction, which in addition captures the spirit of the early islamic history much better than any source-critical monography.”
-(Highlighting be me.)
+His biography on Mohammed […] has no place in academic libraries – but as reading matter one could not think of a more entertaining depiction, which, in addition, captures the spirit of the early Islamic history much better than any source-critical monography.”††

 Example 3